1Byte-Software/jfw-js/README.md

-# JFramework (JFW) - jfw-js
+# JFramework (JFW) - @jframework/jfw-js

 ## About

 JFramework (JFW) is a comprehensive backend API client library for JavaScript, part of the JFW ecosystem.
 It provides a set of APIs to interact with various resources such as brands, users, roles and more, enabling developers to build robust applications with features like authentication, payments, and content management.
-The `jfw-js` package is designed for client-side and server-side JavaScript environments and integrates seamlessly with Axios for HTTP requests.
+The `@jframework/jfw-js` package is designed for client-side and server-side JavaScript environments and integrates seamlessly with Axios for HTTP requests.

 ## Table of Contents